imtayadeway/imtayadeway.github.io/_drafts/2018-02-17-getting-clojure-review.md

 third time, now with the understanding that some of the things in the back were dangerous.

-# my success owes a lot to this book

 Up until *Eloquent Ruby*, the resources I had used to learn all had the same agenda: how to tell the computer to do stuff.
 In other words, they would describe the *features* of things without spending too much